thatvirtualboy/thatvirtualboy.github.io/_posts/2023/2023-11-1-mac-windows-scary.markdown

 ### The takeaway

-If you're an Intel-based Mac user today that relies on Windows virtualization for your productivity, be cautions swapping out your current setup for a new M3 before fully testing your Windows-based apps on Windows 11 Arm.
+If you're an Intel-based Mac user today that relies on Windows virtualization for your productivity, be cautions swapping out your current setup for an M-series Mac before fully testing your Windows-based apps on Windows 11 Arm.
 You may very well find yourself having to return that hot new Mac.
 And that would be pretty scary.

 ![Scary Mac](/assets/images/scary.jpeg)